Aebian/NH-CDUTIL/README.md

 ![CDUTIL LOGO](./media/nh-cdutil.png)

 ### Origin of the tool
-The tool came to life, because standard Windows or other programs like nirCMD don't have a good way of showing a status of a disk drive. <br>
+The tool came to life, because standard Windows or other programs like nirCMD don't have a good way of showing a status of a disk drive.
+In fact, they don't. <br>
 Because of that, it wasn't easily possible to use the available features (PowerShell, nirCMD) to create a macro for my keyboard to open and close the disk drive. <br>
 The key was to have a switch possible so that one keypress would do a open and close based on status of the drive.